OSRSB/OsrsBot/README.md

 4. [junit](https://github.com/junit-team/junit4)
    - Used for making unit tests
 5. [slf4j](https://github.com/qos-ch/slf4j)
-   - Used for handling logging within the bot
+   - Used for handling logging within the API
 6. [jOpt Simple](https://github.com/jopt-simple/jopt-simple)
    - Used for easing the parsing of command-line arguments